sarahciston/codingcare/posts/guide.md

 It helps to acknowledge many contexts that situate the tools and languages we choose.
 There are no defaults, no neutrals.
 Our choices have histories.
 They come with cultures and politics attached.

->"Situated Computation is an approach to computational design that grounds technologies in the social world by acknowledging the historical, cultural, and material contexts of designing and making.
+"Situated Computation is an approach to computational design that grounds technologies in the social world by acknowledging the historical, cultural, and material contexts of designing and making.
 It acknowledges and responds to a setting's social and technological infrastructures, and refuses to remain ignorant of economic and political structures that shape it."
+{: .quote }

->>Dr. Vernelle A. A. Noel [@SitCoLab]
+–Dr. Vernelle A. A. Noel [@SitCoLab]
+{: .quote .attrib }

 Not only does acknowledging situated context help create better relationships among community members, it helps make interesting, engaging works of creative–critical code.